Chris Long Has Great Take On Reported Tom Brady-Bill Belichick Drama

 A lot has been made of the dynamic between Tom Brady and Bill Belichick of late.

-Despite arguably being the greatest NFL quarterback-coach tandem in league history, it’s been reported ad nauseam that there’s going friction between Brady and Belichick, which in turn has caused strife within the organization.
+Despite arguably being the greatest NFL quarterback-coach tandem in league history, it’s been reported ad nauseam there’s going friction between Brady and Belichick, which in turn has caused strife within the New England Patriots organization.

 Truth be told, it’s a near certainty that TB12 and his longtime coach don’t see eye-to-eye on everything.
 But as former Patriot Chris Long noted during an appearance on “The Glass Half Empty Podcast,” this notion is true for every team around the league.
 The difference with New England, however, is how it keeps its eye on the prize.